TileDB-Inc/TileDB-Cloud-JDBC/README.md

 ```

 ## Limitations
-Currently query results are limited to 2GB in size.
+Query results are limited to 2GB in size.

 ## Application compatibility
-This driver is tested against the following applications/tools
+This driver is tested against the following applications/tools.
+Compatibility with others applications is not guaranteed.
 - [DBeaver](https://dbeaver.com)
-- [Tableau](https://www.tableau.com) Use with our custom [TileDB-Tableau-Connector](https://github.com/TileDB-Inc/TileDB-Tableau-Connector)
+- [Tableau](https://www.tableau.com) (Use with our custom [TileDB-Tableau-Connector](https://github.com/TileDB-Inc/TileDB-Tableau-Connector))
+- [Microsoft Power BI](https://powerbi.microsoft.com/) (Use with the ODBC powerpack from [ZappySys](https://zappysys.com))